openvinotoolkit/openvino.genai/samples/python/whisper_speech_recognition/README.md

 ## Prepare audio file

-You can prepare an audio file in WAV format with a sampling rate of 16k Hz using the `recorder.py` script.
-The script will record 5 seconds of audio from the microphone.
+You can prepare an audio file in WAV format with a sampling rate of 16k Hz using the [`recorder.py`](recorder.py) script.
+The script records 5 seconds of audio from the microphone.

 To install dependencies:
 ```